moritzsalla/cci-physcomp-final/week-4/README.md

 ![Image](screenshot-2.png)

 ### To–do
-1. 4th photoresistor isn't working.
+- [ ] 4th photoresistor isn't working.
 Find out why.
-2. Set ISLs to different addresses so that they can be individually read out.
+- [ ] Set ISLs to different addresses so that they can be individually read out.
-3. Find out why speaker_start() miraculously isn't in scope, altough other files are.
+- [ ] Find out why speaker_start() miraculously isn't in scope, altough other files are.
+- [ ] Find out how to play 2 speakers at same time